 Notes

-Biscuit crumbs topping: The buttery and crisp biscuit crumb topping is not necessary for banana pudding, but the flavor this adds (in addition to the smell that will waft through your kitchen when you make this) will only make your banana pudding better.
+- Biscuit crumbs topping: The buttery and crisp biscuit crumb topping is optional for the pudding.
+Though the flavor adds (in addition to the smell that will waft through your kitchen when you make this) will only make your banana pudding better.

 Nutrition